Wim De Smet: Career

-De Smet graduated in zoology in 1954 at the Catholic University of Louvain after which he became a teacher in secondary schools (1955–61) and completed his studies and researches at foreign universities : Bloemfontein, Padua, Stockholm, Glasgow (and later also in Amsterdam, Utrecht and in research institutes in Londen, Copenhagen and Stockholm).
+De Smet graduated in zoology in 1954 at the Catholic University of Louvain after which he became a teacher in secondary schools (1955–61) and completed his studies and researches at foreign universities : Bloemfontein, Padua, Stockholm, Glasgow (and later also in Amsterdam, Utrecht and in research institutes in London, Copenhagen and Stockholm).

 In 1961 he was appointed as a Junior Researcher of the National (Belgian) Research Fund (1961–1963).
 In 1966 De Smet earned a doctor's degree at the Catholic University of Louvain.
 In the years 1963–1968 he worked as an Educational Assistant at the Institute of Natural Sciences.
 In 1968–1980 he was a Senior Research Worker at the Antwerp University Centre.
 In 1975, because of his merits in the domain of marine mammals, De Smet was adjudged the Henri Schouteden-award by the Royal Flemish Academy of Belgium for Science and the Arts.
 In 1980–1984 he was in charge of the Department of the General Scientific Services at the Institute of Natural Sciences.
 He served as a Professor of Zoology at the National University of Ruanda (1986–1987) and at similar institutions in Suriname (1988–1990) and Gabon (1991–1994) until his retirement in 1994.

 Later, as Full Professor of the Akademio Internacia de la Sciencoj San Marino he still lectured at summer schools in Trier and Bydgoszcz.